Step 1

 Specific Measurable Achievable Realistic Time Bound.

-These must be quantified with precision, using KPIs s.
+These must be quantified precisely, using very specific KPIs.

 Not sure which KPIs to choose?
-Here are 12 financial indicators for project management.
+Here are 12 financial indicators to monitor for project management.

 At the end of the project, you will needto establish a reportallowing you tomeasure the ROIof the ERP project plan.
 The defined objectives must therefore remain consistent with youroverall business strategy.

-You can define a number of questions to help you evaluate the ROI of your ERP project:
+You can define a number of questions that allow you to evaluate the ROI of your ERP project:

-• What benefits has ERP delivered from an operational point of view?
-For example: automating processes, reducing errors...
+• What advantages has ERP achieved from an operational point of view?
+For example: process automation, error reduction, etc.

-• How has ERP improved data accuracy and reliability?
+• How has ERP improved the accuracy and reliability of data?

-This step will allow you to take stock of your company's current situation.
+This step will first allow you to take stock of the current situation of your company.

 • Your communication flows

-1. Identify data in circulation and to be stored
+1. Identify the data in circulation and to be kept

-Think of it as spring cleaning.
-You'll see more clearly the data circulating within your company, as well as what needs to be to be kept.
+Think of this step as a big spring cleaning.
+You will see more clearly what data circulates within your company as well as what will have to be kept.

-While this audit stage can be long and tedious, it is extremely important for the success of your ERP project and for your company's growth.
-It's hard to imagine growing a service and consulting business without good management of its customer base and resource planning would be illusory.
+While this audit step can be long and tedious, it is extremely important for the success of your ERP project and for the growth of your company.
+Imagine growing a services and consulting business without a good management of its customer base and its resource planning would be illusory.

-Our advice : involve your teams at this stage of the project.
-This will enable you to initiate change management and you'll have a solid solid base of information thanks to a precise field vision.
+Our advice: involve your teams at this stage of the project.
+You will be able to initiate change management and you will have a solid base of information thanks to a precise field vision.

 C) Determine your budget

-Bear in mind that an ERP project represents a heavy heavy investmentboth human and financial.
+Keep in mind that an ERP project represents a heavy investment, both human and financial.

 First of all, theprice of the softwareis significant.
 In addition, it may requirethe installation of infrastructure, especially if you choose an on-premises version (vs cloud).